openhab/org.openhab.binding.zwave/doc/benext/builtindimmer_0_0.md

 ### Group 1: Group 1

-All nodes in this group will receive a BASIC_SET frame All nodes in this group will receive a BASIC_SET frame when light is set to a certain state with the button of the Built-in Dimmer (manual switching).
+All nodes in this group will receive a BASIC_SET frame

-When light is switched off with button: BASIC_SET frame with value 0 is sent to associated nodes.

-When light is set to a dim level with button: BASIC_SET frame with value 0 – 99 is sent to associated nodes.

-When light is switched on with button: BASIC_SET frame with value 255 is sent to associated nodes.

-It is most likely that switch\_binary/switch\_multilevel devices are associated in this group so that you can switch multiple nodes on/off with 1 button pres
+<p&gtAll nodes in this group will receive a BASIC\_SET frame when light is set to a certain state with the button of the Built-in Dimmer (manual switching).</p&gt <p&gtWhen light is switched off with button: BASIC\_SET frame with value 0 is sent to associated nodes.</p&gt <p&gtWhen light is set to a dim level with button: BASIC\_SET frame with value 0 – 99 is sent to associated nodes.</p&gt <p&gtWhen light is switched on with button: BASIC\_SET frame with value 255 is sent to associated nodes.</p&gt <p&gtIt is most likely that switch\_binary/switch\_multilevel devices are associated in this group so that you can switch multiple nodes on/off with 1 button pres</p&gt

 Association group 1 supports 8 nodes.

 ### Group 2: Group 2

-The node associated in this group will receive a SWITCH\_MULTILEVEL\_REPORT frame every time the level of light is changed, where the value represents the (changed) dim level.
-The status is reported after every change that means manual but also if changed by Z-Wave.

-The node in this group will also received the (auto) METER\_REPORT (see § COMMAND\_CLASS\_METER à unsolicited METER\_REPORT for more information about this feature).

-It is most likely that a controller or screen is associated in this group to report (unsolicited) any changes to the light.
+<p&gtThe node associated in this group will receive a SWITCH\_MULTILEVEL\_REPORT frame every time the level of light is changed, where the value represents the (changed) dim level.
+The status is reported after every change that means manual but also if changed by Z-Wave.</p&gt <p&gtThe node in this group will also received the (auto) METER\_REPORT (see § COMMAND\_CLASS\_METER à unsolicited METER\_REPORT for more information about this feature).</p&gt <p&gtIt is most likely that a controller or screen is associated in this group to report (unsolicited) any changes to the light.</p&gt

 Association group 2 supports 1 node.

 ### Group 3: Group 3

-If configured that the control mode is extern only (configuration param3 à value 1) then a BASIC\_SET frame is sent to the node in this group when the button is changed.
-Note that the light of the Built-in Dimmer is not switched on/off but instead the BASIC\_SET frame is sent, because the Built-in Dimmer doesn’t know what the extern status is the value of the BASIC_SET frame toggles between the values 0 and 255.

-It is most likely that a Gateway (controller) is associated in this group.
+<p&gtIf configured that the control mode is extern only (configuration param3 à value 1) then a BASIC\_SET frame is sent to the node in this group when the button is changed.
+Note that the light of the Built-in Dimmer is not switched on/off but instead the BASIC\_SET frame is sent, because the Built-in Dimmer doesn’t know what the extern status is the value of the BASIC_SET frame toggles between the values 0 and 255.</p&gt <p&gtIt is most likely that a Gateway (controller) is associated in this group.
 A Gateway can handle upon the received frame.
-With a Gateway controlled network it possible to add multiple functionalities to the button of the Builtin Dimmer.
+With a Gateway controlled network it possible to add multiple functionalities to the button of the Builtin Dimmer.</p&gt

 Association group 3 supports 1 node.